warmana/cloudant-docs-fork/source/includes/api/_search.md

 *:*
 ```

 The Cloudant search query syntax is based on the [Lucene syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview).
-Search queries take the form of name:value (unless the name is omitted, in which case they hit the default field, demonstrated in the example to your right).
+Search queries take the form of name:value (unless the name is omitted, in which case they hit the default field, demonstrated in the example provided).

 Queries over multiple fields can be logically combined, and groups and fields can be further grouped.
 The available logical operators are case sensitive and are `AND`, `+`, `OR`, `NOT` and `-`.
 Range queries can run over strings or numbers.